 International Festival of Language and Culture (‘IFLC’) is an annual celebration that showcases the diversity of linguistic talents from across the globe, with the sole vision of uniting nations of the world through universal human values and also promoting inclusiveness.
 It’s the living embodiment of respect, harmony and peace that can be achieved with the universal language of art, dance and music – colours of the world.

 The celebration promotes cultural and linguistic diversity and the values of universal peace, love and friendship through the medium of song and dance.

-In 2018, the global IFLC franchise will celebrate its 16th year and it will be the 4th IFLC in Australia.
-Amity College, in partnership with Affinity Intercultural Foundation will be co-hosting the 2018 International Language and Culture Festival on Saturday, 5th May 2018 at ICC Sydney in Darling Harbour.
+In 2019, the global IFLC franchise will celebrate its 17th year and it will be the 5th IFLC in Australia.
+Sirius College, in partnership with Australian Intercultural Society will be co-hosting the 2019 International Language and Culture Festival on Saturday, 26th October 2019 at Melbourne Convention and Exhibition Centre (MCEC).